 Come, you who are blessed by my Father, inherit the Kingdom prepared for you from the foundation of the world.
 Matthew 25:34

-Jesus told his followers he was going to prepare a place for them (see John 14:2).
-The apostle John provides some details about heaven, describing it as a place in the presence of God where there will be no more death or tears or pain (see Revelation 21:4).
-It’s a place where God’s people will serve him, be in his presence, and reign with him forever (see Revelation 22:3-5).
+• Jesus told his followers he was going to prepare a place for them (see John 14:2).
+The apostle John provides some details about heaven, describing it as an incredible place in the presence of God where there will be no more death or tears or pain (see Revelation 21:4).
+It’s a place where God’s people will serve him, see him as he is, and be with him forever (see Revelation 22:3-5).

-God’s Word is just as clear that the future holds punishment for evildoers in a place we dub hell (see Matthew 25:41).
-John also describes in Revelation the punishment waiting the ungodly (21 :8).
-The Bible says a whole lot about the subject of hell, addressing the subject over and over in utterly severe terms, like a truck without brakes on a steep hill blasting its horn to warn of a danger that can’t be stopped.
+• God’s Word is just as clear that the future holds punishment for evildoers in a place called hell (see Matthew 25:41).
+John also describes the punishment waiting for the people who don’t know God (see Revelation 21:8).
+The Bible talks about hell over and over in utterly severe terms as a place that is separated from God, his people, and everything good that he has made.

 PRAY: Pray for your friends who don’t believe in heaven—or hell.

 ACT: Pull out a Bible concordance and look up the references for “heaven” and “hell.”
 What does the Bible teach?